Why are there so many dead bees on the ground

 Honey Bee Predators

-Following are the common and well-known honey bee predators.
+The following are the common and well-known honey bee predators.

 Among all the predators that honey bees face, bears pose the greatest threat.
 Each year, black bears in the United States are responsible for the destruction of numerous beehives